i3uex/CompareML/README.md

 ### 2.2 Back-End Main Application

 The Back-End main application is the core of *CompareML*.
 It is in charge of coordinating and controlling the software operational processes.
-The Back-end receives the conditions under which the experiments must be carried out from the User Interface and call the web services of the Turi Graphlab Create, Scikit-Learn and R modules required, sending them the conditions of the experiments that affect them (algorithms selection, training dataset, test dataset, ...).
+The Back-end receives the conditions under which the experiments must be carried out from the User Interface and call the web services of the Turi Create, Scikit-Learn and R modules required, sending them the conditions of the experiments that affect them (algorithms selection, training dataset, test dataset, ...).
 When the execution of the modules is finished, it receives the results and send them back to the user interface.
 This module has been developed using Python.

 ### 2.3 Back-End Split Function

 The split function is a special module in the back-end that deal with the problem of splitting the dataset uploaded by the end-user and received from the user interface into two subsets: the training dataset containing the 80% of the instances of the total dataset and the test dataset containing the other remaining 20% of the instances.
 This task is carried out in this module because it is necessary to ensure that the experiment results are as objective as possible.
-If each module that conducts the experiment (Scikit Learn, Turi Graphlab and R) divides the dataset itself randomly, the random seed would be different and this has potentially negative implications in the objective comparison of the models created through each module.
+If each module that conducts the experiment (Scikit Learn, Turi Create and R) divides the dataset itself randomly, the random seed would be different and this has potentially negative implications in the objective comparison of the models created through each module.
 This module has been developed using Python and Pandas, a powerful open source data analysis and manipulation tool, built on top of the Python programming language.

 ### 2.4 Providers Modules